Loneliness Can Be Very Painful!

 There are many reasons why people are lonely.
 Often there are things in life that can pull us away from others.
 It may be because of rejection, ridicule, being uncomfortable or even picked on or bullied.

 To have to deal with it is usually unpleasant for anyone.
 It commonly happens because of being alone or unconnected with others.
-When someone loses a significant person in their life it usually always initiates a grief response; in this situation, a person might experience profound loneliness, even while in the company of others.
+When someone loses a significant person in their life it usually always initiates a grief response; in this situation, a person might experience profound loneliness, even while in the company of others. take this test about loneliness.

 Feeling lonely compared to actually being socially isolated there is a very clear difference.
 If a person thinks they are lonely, then they are lonely.
 People can both be lonely while all by themselves, or in the middle of a gymnasium full of people, or in any size group of individuals.